7 Incredible things to do in Galle Fort, Sri Lanka's colonial fortress

 Sunset Galle Fort

-You’ll have to admit it, the atmosphere found in a local market is often unrivalled in terms of authenticity, and is perfect to become familiar with a country’s culture.
+You’ll have to admit it, the atmosphere found in a local market is often unrivalled in terms of authenticity and is perfect for becoming familiar with a country’s culture.
 This is clearly also the case within the buzzing Galle Markets.

 Just outside Galle Fort, you’ll notice several authentic markets that sell a wide variety of local produce, such as delicious tropical fruits, the finest vegetables, freshly caught fish, and high-quality spices and herbs.